YaroslavKazeev/prepExDBw2/QA_PREP_EXERCISE.md

 - What changes do you need to make to include [these new recipes](recipes.md) in your database?

+I created several additional tables because the data structure in this exercise is explicit and different from the data structure in the previous exercise.

 - Where can you add a primary key?

+PK was added to every table to identify each row of data in the table.

 - Which tables should be linked with a foreign key?

+Each table has at least one column as a foreign key, referencing another table.
+Without it, it is impossible to relate one table to another.

 - What type of relationships do you see between the tables?

+All relationships between tables are one-to-many.
+If you skip the intermediate tables, then all relationships between categories, recipes, and ingredients are many-to-many.

 - Can you make queries to get:
   - All the vegetarian recipes with potatoes